Transport

 and the Glaslyn valley.
 In reality it is merely the culmination of

 a long ridge and not a true peak.
-There are more Tramway views on
+There are more views of the tramway

 the Photo Gallery Pages